MycroftAI/documentation/_pages/automatic-testing.md

 In the example above the ```changed_context``` and ```assert``` actually does the same thing, it is mentioned as an example only.
 The ```assert``` shows the internal rule format (see the next paragraph).

-A test case succeeds if all test are passed for the **Intent**.
+A test case succeeds if all tests are passed for the **Intent**.
 And in that case the Integration Test Runner immediately continues to the next test.
 If all tests have not succeeded 30 seconds after the **Utterance**, the test is failed.
 In the example above the timeout is reduced to 10 seconds to catch errors faster.

 ## The internal rule format